pywbem/pywbem/docs/intro.rst

      is exposed in the :attr:`pywbem.WBEMServer.interop_ns` property.

-   - Pywbem supports the upper-case variant ``EMBEDDEDOBJECT`` of the respective CIM-XML attribute that is specific to OpenPegasus, in addition to the mixed-case variant ``EmbeddedObject`` that is defined in the :term:`DSP0201` standard and that is also supported by OpenPegasus.
-Older versions of OpenPegasus supported only the upper-case variant.
+   - Pywbem supports the upper-case variant ``EMBEDDEDOBJECT`` of the respective CIM-XML attribute that is specific to some releases of OpenPegasus, in addition to the mixed-case variant ``EmbeddedObject`` that is defined in the :term:`DSP0201` standard and that is also supported by OpenPegasus.
+Older releases of OpenPegasus supported only the upper-case variant.

    - Pywbem supports a connection to an OpenPegasus server using Unix Domain Sockets through its :class:`~pywbem.PegasusUDSConnection` subclass of